AlexanderZaytsev/height/README.md

 Height.new(191).to_s(:default, :imperial) # '6 ft 3 in'
 ```

-If you don't want to specify it every time you call `to_s`, you set it globally:
+If you don't want to specify it every time, you can set it globally:
 ```ruby
 Height.system_of_units = :imperial